lamhq/tech-notes/pages/devops/aws/5-database/1-rds/rds.md

 Amazon RDS is a service that enables you to run relational databases in the AWS Cloud.

-Amazon RDS is a managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.
+It's a managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.

 Amazon RDS provides a number of different security options.
 Many Amazon RDS database engines offer encryption at rest and in transit.